 - Pass Access to HE Diploma 60 credits: 45 at Level 3 and 15 at Level 2.

 We usually consider an A-level in General Studies as a supplementary qualification.
 A good application/performance will be taken into account if you do not meet the criteria/offer conditions.

 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

-Further qualifications such as the Bloomberg Certificate and the Futures Award will make an impressive addition to your CV too, distinguishing you from other graduates in the job market.
+Further qualifications such as the Bloomberg Certificate and the Futures Award will also help you stand out from the crowd in the job market.

 † Additional information about your studies

 Download programme specification